 Basil, all the citrus oils, cedarwood, citronella, eucalyptus, frankincense, lavender, lavandin lemon, lemongrass, oregano peppermint, pine needle, sage, thyme

 It is one of the best natural memory boosters and is uplifting.
 It stimulates brain function to improve concentration, focus, and clarity.

-In shampoos, it promotes a healthy scalp and combats dandruff.
+In shampoos, it promotes a healthy scalp, promotes hair growth, and combats dandruff.

-In a diffuser, it can be a respiratory support.
+In a diffuser, it can offer respiratory support for asthma sufferers.

 In massage oil, it’s warming and helps circulation.
 This can help with joint pain and muscle aches.

 Keep rosemary away from infants and children under 10 years.
 Rosemary has a high camphor content which is too stimulating for their immature respiratory systems.

 It is not safe to use if you suffer from epilepsy.

 Avoid this oil if you are pregnant or if you have high blood pressure.